elamaran619/amazon-quicksight-user-guide/doc_source/sharing-a-dashboard.md

 # Sharing Dashboards<a name="sharing-a-dashboard"></a>

-After you create a dashboard, you can share it with additional users\.
-Once you share a dashboard, you can review the other users that have access to it, and also revoke access from any user\.
+After you create a dashboard, you can share it with other users or groups\.
+Once you share a dashboard, you can review the other users or groups that have access to it\.
+You can also revoke access to the dashboard\.

 **Note**
 In some cases, for dashboards shared before Sept 25 2017, the user setting for **Can create analyses** can become locked in the off setting\.
 To fix this, enable the option, and reshare the dashboard with that user\.
 Refresh the screen to see the most current settings\.

+**Topics**
 + [View the Users a Dashboard is Shared With](#view-users-dashboard)
 + [Share an Existing Dashboard](#share-a-dashboard)
 + [Reshare a Dashboard with a User](#reshare-dashboard)